Late-Time Alleviation of the Hubble Tension in CPL Cosmology with Massive Neutrinos via Bayesian Physics-Informed Neural Networks: Results and Discussion

-\paragraph{Full combination: CMB + CC + BAO + Pantheon.} Finally, combining all datasets yields $H_0 = 70.06 \pm 1.50~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ and $\Omega_m = 0.301 \pm 0.057$.
-The CPL parameters are constrained to $w_0 = -1.102 \pm 0.044$ and $w_a = 0.0210 \pm 0.008$, pointing toward a moderately phantom and dynamical dark energy component.
-While this full combination partially alleviates the Hubble tension, with $T_{\rm Planck} = 1.69\sigma$ and $T_{\rm R22} = 1.63\sigma$, it does not completely resolve the discrepancy, suggesting that modifications to late–time dark energy alone may be insufficient to fully reconcile early- and late-Universe measurements.
-All results are summarized in Table~\ref{tab:cpl_summary} and are in broad agreement with the results of $H_0$ in \cite{Y1, Y2, Y3, Y4}.
-Recent analyses of CPL dark energy parameters $w_0$ and $w_a$ using DESI DR2, Pantheon+, and CMB data indicate values consistent with mildly dynamical dark energy and a Hubble constant in the range $H_0 \sim 69$--$71~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ \cite{DESIDR2_2025,LiuLiWang2025,Malekjani2025,Park2024}.
+\paragraph{Full combination: CMB + CC + BAO + Pantheon.} Finally, combining all datasets yields $H_0 = 70.21 \pm 1.44~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ and $\Omega_m = 0.302 \pm 0.012$.
+The CPL parameters are constrained to $w_0 = -0.83 \pm 0.16$ and $w_a = -0.79 \pm 0.14$.
+The combined dataset provides the tightest constraints on the cosmological parameters while remaining statistically consistent with a mildly evolving dark energy scenario.
+Although the full combination partially alleviates the Hubble tension, with $T_{\rm Planck}=1.87\sigma$ and $T_{\rm R22}=1.68\sigma$, it does not completely resolve the discrepancy, suggesting that late-time modifications to the dark energy sector alone are insufficient to fully reconcile early- and late-Universe measurements.
+All results are summarized in Table~\ref{tab:cpl_summary} and are in broad agreement with recent determinations of $H_0$ \cite{Y1,Y2,Y3,Y4}.
+Recent analyses of the CPL parameters using DESI DR2, Pantheon+, and CMB data likewise indicate values compatible with mildly dynamical dark energy and $H_0$ in the range $69$--$71~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ \cite{DESIDR2_2025,LiuLiWang2025,Malekjani2025,Park2024}.

 The reconstructed posterior distributions for the CPL parameters and $H_0$ are shown in Figure~\ref{fig:cpl}, highlighting the impact of different datasets on the inferred dark energy dynamics.

 The inferred values of the Hubble constant $H_0$ from different low-redshift datasets are illustrated in Figure~\ref{fig:h0cpl}, showing a comparison with the Planck 2018 and R22 measurements.